bitnine-oss/AgensGraph-Extension/README.md

 * If simply having trouble using AGE, use the mailing lists first, rather than creating a JIRA ticket or proposing a change.

-* When in doubt, email user@age.apache.org first about the possible change Search the user@age.apache.org and dev@age.apache.org mailing list Archive Link Here for related discussions.
+* When in doubt, email user@age.apache.org first about the possible change.
+Search the user@age.apache.org and dev@age.apache.org mailing list Archive Link Here for related discussions.

 Search JIRA for existing issues: New JIRA link here